GoUpNumber/gun.fun/src/wallet/balance.md

 gun balance
 ```

-Buf often you want to sync first.
+ But often you want to sync first.

 ```
 gun -s balance
 ```

-The output has the follwing fields:
+The output has the following fields:

 - **confirmed**: coins that are owned by this wallet and confirmed in the chain (but not **in-use**).
 - **unconfirmed**: coins that have been sent to your wallet but haven't been confirmed (and not **in-use**).